mushinsha/Kaimana/kaimana-zero/README.md

 //-------------------------------------------------------------------------------------------------------------------//

-This is a fork of Prod's Kaimana codebase that I have barely tweaked for my own uses.
-All credit goes to him
+ - This is a fork of Prod's Kaimana codebase that I have altered for my own uses.
+  - All credit for the codebase I'm working with goes to him

 //------------------------------------------------------------------------------------------------------------------//